PriyanshCloudKeeper/testing/docs/lens/preferences/mav.md

 # Multi-Account View (MAV)

 The **Multi-Account View (MAV)** page allows users to view and manage multiple AWS accounts from a single interface.
 This page enables centralized monitoring, cost allocation, and user management across linked AWS accounts, helping organizations optimize their cloud resources more efficiently.
+A **MAV (Multi-Account View)** is simply a **logical grouping of AWS accounts**, it provides a convenient way to manage and report on a specific set of accounts within CloudKeeper Offerings.

 ---